shopware5/devdocs/source/designers-guide/best-practice-theme-development/index.md

 ## Installation

 LESS and Grunt are based on Node.js, which makes it necessary to have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your system.
-Node.js is available on a majority of systems and distrubition.
+Node.js is available on a majority of systems and distribution.
 If your system isn't listed below, please use the [official Node.js installation guide](https://github.com/joyent/node/wiki/Installation).

 ### Install Node.js/npm on Ubuntu 14.04